2014 Notre Dame Fighting Irish football team: Louisville

-For the first time in the history of Notre Dame football, the Irish have given up 30 points or more in six straight game.
-And for the second week in a row, a missed field goal by kicker Kyle Brindza late in the game dooms the Irish.
-Notre Dame is now 1–4 in the last 5 games after starting 6–0.
+For the first time in the history of Notre Dame football, the Irish gave up 30 or more points in six straight games.
+And for the second week in a row, a missed field goal by kicker Kyle Brindza late in the game doomed the Irish.
+Notre Dame was 1–4 in the last 5 games after starting the season 6–0.